 However, you can, and we urge you to, customise the robots.txt file and use it for Production:

 As your business grows, your products and catalogues follow suit, or vice versa.
 This also impacts the number of user information or other hygiene pages, as well as category and product pages being created.
 Add the product refinement into that, which to be fair is one the fortes of Demandware but a complete pain in the backside for SEO, or a faceted navigation, where each product variation spits out URL with parameters.
 Then also add customised landing pages for your paid campaigns with all the UTMs and top it with international SEO country edition folders.
-Before you know it you have a colossal website in which the crawling and indexation can easily spiral out of control.
+Before you know it you have a colossal website in which the crawling and indexing can easily spiral out of control.
 Not to mention that there’s also a potential of content duplication issues

-Therefore, having a customised robots.txt file for optimising your site crawl efficiency and indexation is absolutely crucial.
+Therefore, having a customised robots.txt file for optimising your site crawl efficiency and indexing rate is absolutely crucial.
 Also, because Demandware hosts your website, you can’t have the server log file for analysis (a bit cruel if you’re rather OCD about crawl optimisation), which makes the role of the robots.txt file even more significant for your site organic performance.

 URL with Parameters